-During the year ended, the Company has issued 57,96,936, 0.001% Compulsority Convertible Preference Shares ("CCPS") of face value Rs.
+During the year ended, the Company has issued 57,96,936, 0.001% Compulsorily Convertible Preference Shares ("CCPS") of face value Rs.
 10/- aggregating Rs.
-579 69 Laklis which are convertible into equity shares at the option of CCPS holder during the conversion period.
+579.69 Lakhs which are convertible into equity shares at the option of CCPS holder during the conversion period.

 Conversion of CCPS into equity shares will be as per the respective shareholders agreement and are treated pari-passu with equity shares on all voting rights.
-The CCPS if converted by the preference shareholders shall be compulsorily converted into equivalent document, by whatever name called) with the competent authority or a.
-In connection with an IP®, immediately prior to the filing of red hering prospectus (or equivalent document, by whatever name called) with the competent authority or such later date as may be permitted under applicable law at the relevant time; and b.
-By delivering a Conversion Notice at any time during the relevant Conversion Period as per the respective shareholders agreement
+The CCPS if not converted by the preference shareholders shall be compulsorily converted into equity shares upon any of the following events:

+- a.
+In connection with an IPO, immediately prior to the filing of red herring prospectus (or equivalent document, by whatever name called) with the competent authority or such later date as may be permitted under applicable law at the relevant time; and - b.
+By delivering a Conversion Notice at any time during the relevant Conversion Period as per the respective shareholders agreement.

-The CCPS holders have a right to receive dividend, prior to the Equity shareholders and will be consulative if preference dividend is not declared or paid in any year.
+The CCPS holders have a right to receive dividend, prior to the Equity shareholders and will be cumulative if preference dividend is not declared or paid in any year.
 The Company has bifurcated Equity and liability component on CCPS and shown entire conversion portion as Equity above and coupon on CCPS as liability under provision.

-Lightstone Fund SA has changed its name to Lightrock Growth Fund [ S.A., SICAV-RAIF, with effective from March 9, 2021-
+$Lightstone\ Fund\ SA\ has\ changed\ its\ name\ to\ Lightrock\ Growth\ Fund\ I\ S.A.,\ SICAV-RAIF,\ with\ effective\ from\ March\ 9,\ 2021.$

-Notes to the standalone financial statements for the year ended March 31, 2021 (All amounts are in Rupees lakhs, unless stated otherwise)
+Notes to the standalone financial statements for the year ended March 31, 2021